Saml1211/Project-QuickNav/DEVELOPER.md

     - Environment-dependent paths like `%A_ScriptDir%` are used in includes.
     - Multiple functions with the same name exist across included files.
   - For test files, ensure all utility functions are imported from `test_utils.ahk` and not redefined locally.
+  - **Built-in function warnings**: Functions like `TypeOf()` may be flagged as "never assigned a value" because the linter doesn't recognize some built-in AHK v2 functions.
+Use the configuration settings above to suppress these warnings.

 ### AHK Code Organization